malcolmm20/autocomplete/README.md

 # autocomplete
-My first project in Python, an application to fill out my gyms appointment form automatically
+My first project in Python, a script using Selenium to fill out my gyms appointment form automatically